Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Introduction

-Again, Burness and Testerman have showed that (ii) is a subcase of (iii).
-In the case (i) where $p^a=8$, we can give the composition factors of $H$ on the minimal module, and can give the precise module structure as well whenever $8\mid q$.
+Again, Burness and Testerman have showed that (\ref{thmi:e7b}) is a subcase of (\ref{thmi:e7c}), and (\ref{thmi:e7d}) is the fixed points of a maximal-rank subgroup given in \cite[Table 5.1]{liebecksaxlseitz1992}.
+In the case (\ref{thmi:e7a}) where $p^a=8$, we can give the precise module structure of $H$ on the minimal module for $E_7$.
 For $p^a=7$, there are unresolved cases of potential copies of $\PSL_2(7)$ where the preimage of the subgroup in the simply connected version of $E_7$ is both $2\times \PSL_2(7)$ and $\SL_2(7)$.
-In both cases the module structures on the minimal module can be given precisely, but it seems difficult to progress further using these techniques.
-In the case of $p^a=25$, this is a copy of $\SL_2(25)$ inside the simply connected version of $E_7$ with centres coinciding, and we have complete information about the module structures on both the minimal and adjoint modules.
-If it exists then it is a maximal subgroup of $E_7(q)$ for the smallest $q$ into which the group embeds.
+In both cases the module structures on both minimal and adjoint modules can be given precisely, but it seems difficult to progress further using these techniques.
+In the case of $p^a=25$, this is a copy of $\SL_2(25)$ inside the simply connected version of $E_7$ with the centre of the subgroup being equal to the centre of $E_7$, and we have complete information about the module structures on both the minimal and adjoint modules.
+It exists inside the $A_1A_1$ maximal subgroup of $E_7$, and if it is unique up to $\bG$-conjugacy then it is strongly imprimitive.\footnote{Uniqueness has since been proved, and will appear in forthcoming work.
+This removes this possibility from Theorems \ref{thm:generaltheorem} and \ref{thm:e7}.} Theorem \ref{thm:e7} implies Theorem \ref{thm:generaltheorem} for $G$ isomorphic to $E_7(p^b)$.

 We do not deal with maximal subgroups of $E_8$ here, and only consider it for certain lemmas, which will be useful in a later treatment of this case.
-A rough estimate is that, with current techniques, attempting $E_8$ here would result in many unresolved cases and double the length of this work.
 For exceptional groups other than $E_8$, the minimal module has dimension much smaller than the dimension of the group (as an algebraic group) and we can use representation theory to analyse this module.
-We can still do things with the Lie algebra for $E_8$, as we did in \cite{craven2015un2},
+We can still do things with the Lie algebra for $E_8$, as we did in \cite{craven2015un2}, but these are postponed to avoid making this work even longer.